cacticouncil/ms-teams-client/docs/tokens.md

 # Tokens

-Throught this reverse engineering effort, we have found multiple tokens in use by the Microsoft Teams webapp.
+Through this reverse engineering effort, we have found multiple tokens in use by the Microsoft Teams webapp.
 However, there are only a few that are required for basic operation.

 ## Table of contents